Reconstructing the velocity field beyond the local universe: Introduction

-Thus, central to the velocity field reconstruction methodology is the acquisition of peculiar velocity data which is achieved through distance indicators - empirical relationships between two or more intrinsic properties of galaxies, that allow us to estimate a redshift-independent distance $d$ (e.g. the Tully-Fisher relation for spiral galaxies, or $D_n-\sigma$ relations for elliptical galaxies).
-In the simplest scenario, we can use this distance to estimate a peculiar velocity $u$ using the following relation,
+Central to the velocity field reconstruction methodology is the acquisition of peculiar velocity data, which is achieved through distance indicators - empirical relationships between two or more intrinsic properties of galaxies, which allow us to estimate a redshift-independent distance $d$ (e.g. the Tully-Fisher relation for spiral galaxies, or $D_n-\sigma$ relations for elliptical galaxies).
+In the simplest scenario, we can use this distance to estimate a peculiar velocity $u$ via the well known relation

-where $c$ is the speed of light, $H_0$ is the Hubble constant and $z_{\rm obs}$ is the observed redshift, measured spectroscopically.